Search Engine Optimization (SEO)

-The major search engines all operate on the same principles, as explained in Chapter 1.
-Automated search bots crawl the web, follow links, and index content in massive databases.
+The major search engines all operate on the same principles, automated search bots crawl the web, follow links, and index content in massive databases.
 They accomplish this with dazzling artificial intelligence, but modern search technology is not all-powerful.
 There are numerous technical limitations that cause significant problems in both inclusion and rankings.
 We’ve listed the most common below:

 Problems Crawling and Indexing

 - Online forms: Search engines aren’t good at completing online forms (such as a login), and thus any content contained behind them may remain hidden.